Average Cost of Having a Baby in the US

 Why Childbirth Costs Vary So Much by State

 For families with employer-sponsored insurance, those price gaps translate directly into out-of-pocket bills.
-Coverage for pregnancy-related benefits such as home visits, genetic screenings, dental care and diabetes monitoring supplies also varies by state, which can change total spending across the full pregnancy and postpartum period.
+Coverage for pregnancy-related benefits such as home visits, genetic screenings, dental care and diabetes monitoring supplies also varies by state, changing total spending across the full pregnancy and postpartum period.

-Medical expenses extend well beyond the delivery itself.
+Medical expenses extend well beyond delivery.
 For families with employer-sponsored insurance, pregnancy, childbirth and postpartum care average $20,416 in total health costs, with $2,743 paid out of pocket.

-Average Medical Costs: Pregnancy Through Age Two With Insurance
+Average Medical Costs: Pregnancy Through Age 2 With Insurance

 Pregnancy, childbirth and postpartum